jason-iskcon/ISKCON-Broadcast/README.md

 The application orchestrates 1 or more cameras and outputs them into an opencv imshow composite output image.

+* An *orchestration.yaml* consists of one or more *programmes*.
+* A *programme* (e.g. Morning Programme, Lunchtime Programme, etc.) comprises of a number of *events* (e.g. Mangala Aarti, Tulsi Aarti, etc).
+* An *event* comprises a number of *actions*, being the main programmable instruction set.
+* There are two primary types of action: *output* and *input*.
+Output actions change the OpenCV imshow written image.
+Input actions change the various OpenCM imread read images/streams.
+*

 ```yaml
 programmes:
   - name: "Morning Programme"